KangersHub/TorrentLeechX/README.md

     ✓ Get total size of your working cloud directory
     ✓ You can also upload files downloaded from /ytdl command to gdrive using `/ytdl gdrive` command.
     ✓ You can also deploy this on your VPS
-    ✓
+    ✓ Option to select either video will be uploaded as document or streamable ✓

 ### Credit goes to SpEcHiDe for his Publicleech repo.